civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 12

-After a cyber security program is established, the designated operator must implement that program by taking the reasonable steps that are included in the program under section `9` and maintain the program.
+After a cyber security program is established, the designated operator must implement that program by taking the steps that are included in the program under section `9` and maintain the program.

 ### Section 13